jundalisay/superb/content/en/superphysics/principles/chapter-07c.md

 ---
 heading: "Chapter 7c"
-title: "The Two Operations of Mind"
+title: "The Two Operations of Thinking and Feeling"
-# date: 2020-05-26
-date: 2022-12-06
+date: 2020-12-06
 image: /photos/econ/writer.jpg
-description: "We list down the operations of the mind"
+# date: 2020-12-10
+description: "Everything in existence is an idea of the Creator of that existence"
 linkb: /superphysics/principles/chapter-07b
-linkbtext: "Consciousness"
+linkbtext: Consciousness
 linkf: /superphysics/principles/chapter-08
-linkftext: "God"
+linkftext: "The 5 layers"
 author: Juan
 icon: /icons/sp.png
-icontext: Superphysics icon
 ---